Connect

 At 380,000 employees and counting, Ontario Health Insurance Plan employs the most people in Ontario.
 That company is followed by Onex, with 160,000 employees.
 TD Bank and the Royal Bank of Canada have over 85,000 employees each.
 Celestica rounds out the top five with 28,000 people working in their electronics company.

 Like Ontario, Alberta's leading employer is also in the healthcare industry.
 Alberta Health Services employs over 109,000 people.
 Elsewhere, more than 59,000 workers work at Telus.
-Following that, Shaw Communications has 15,000 employees, and Suncor has 13,000 people working in their oil and gas services firm.
+Following that, Shaw Communications has 15,000 employees, and Suncor has 13,000 people working in its oil and gas services firm.

 Commuting in Alberta vs. Ontario